naveedn/naveed-website/content/posts/2020-03-12-interviews-for-senior-software-engineers-are-f-cking-broken.md

    * Explain their answer to the interviewers, and modify their solution to solve additional constraints by their interviewers
 4. Interviewers allow anywhere from 0-10 minutes for the programmer to ask the interviewers questions about the company.

+Having interviewed a good number of candidates myself, it makes sense what is being tested in each phase of the interview.
+The purpose of the introduction and the behavioral questions is to get a sense of culture fit with the candidate.
+Here, we are looking for answers that present insightful views into their decision making process, and their ability to communicate and gel with the team.
+Cool, makes sense.
+With the technical portion of the interview, we hope to get enough information to make a judgement on the candidate's:

+* ability to code in a language of their (or our) choosing,
+* analyze and solve a problem
+* demonstrate knowledge of design patterns, testing, and clean code architecture
+* familiarity with data structures, algorithms of the problem
+* technical communication skills and coach-ability if they are stuck

+And the last part of the interview is designed so we can allow the candidate some time to ask us questions so we can pitch the company favorably to them (aka make them drink the kool-aid).

-Now imagine doing this 2-4 times in the process of interviewing with 1 company.
-You may be thinking, "its not so bad", consider this: my last interviewing period lasted about 4 months, and I had repeated this process with 30 companies.
+Now, imagine a candidate doing this 2-6 times in the process of interviewing with 1 company.
+You may be thinking, "that's not so bad", consider this: my last interviewing period lasted about 4 months, and I had repeated this process with 30 companies.
 Thats a **lot** of interviews, all following the same routine.
-With every rejection, I felt a sting of pride -- I *knew* I was good, but I struggled with these interviews because I couldn't solve these problems fast enough.
+With every rejection, I felt a sting of pride -- I *knew* I was good, but I struggled with these interviews because I couldn't solve every variant of these problems fast enough.

 ![A screenshot of my most recent interview cycle](/media/job-prospects-screenshot.png "C's get Degrees, amirite hahaha? *nudge nudge*")